 Starting a new profession and getting a mortgage

-When you change to a completely new profession this will make most mortgage lenders nervous.
+When you are changing jobs to a completely new profession this will make most lenders nervous.
 Banks and building societies like a track record and starting a new job that is very different from your old one can cause you problems.

-The best advice if you have started a new job and are wanting a mortgage is to speak to a mortgage broker.
-They will be able to speak to the different lenders to find one that will be willing to consider you and your individual situation.
+The best advice if you have started a new position and are wanting a mortgage is to speak to a mortgage advisor.
+They will be able to speak to different lenders to find one that will be willing to consider you and your individual situation.

 Staying in the same profession and getting a mortgage